Philippine flying lemur: Physical features

 A typical Philippine flying lemur weighs about 1.0 to 1.7 kg and its head-body length is 33–38 cm.
 Its tail length is 17–27 cm.
 The species exhibits sexual dimorphism with females being somewhat larger than males.
 It has a wide head and rostrum with a robust mandible for increased bite strength, small ears, and big eyes with unique photoreceptor adaptations adapted for its nocturnal lifestyle.
 The large eyes allow for excellent vision, which the colugo uses to accurately jump and glide from tree to tree.
-It has an avascular retina which is not typical of mammals, suggesting this is a primitive trait; on par with other nocturnal mammals, specifically nocturnal primates, the rod cells in the eye make up about 95–99% of the photoreceptors and cones make up about 1–5%.
+The colugo retina is avascular, which is a primitive trait amongst mammals, but one that may have secondarily evolved amongst colugos given that treeshrew and primate retinas are vascularized.
+On par with other nocturnal mammals, specifically nocturnal primates, the rod cells in the eye make up about 95–99% of the photoreceptors and cones make up about 1–5%.